PPF accounts merger: Govt issues guidelines for dealing with such cases

-PPF accounts merger: Govt issues guidelines for dealing with such cases3 min read .
-Updated: 05 Nov 2021, 01:23 PM IST
+PPF accounts merger: Govt issues guidelines for dealing with such cases2 min read .
+01:23 PM IST

 - It is to be noted that if there is any PPF loan account, it should be closed before the merger of accounts is done.